letmeni/research-methods/README.md

 # Tutorials - Research Methods for Political Science B (2020)

 Hello!
-In this github page you will find the tutorial slides and some additional materials on topics covered on tutorials from PO3110, [Research Methods for Political Science B](https://www.tcd.ie/Political_Science/undergraduate/module-outlines/js/research-methods-b/index1920.php).
+In this github page you will find the tutorial slides and some additional materials on topics covered on  2020 HT PO3110, [Research Methods for Political Science B](https://www.tcd.ie/Political_Science/undergraduate/module-outlines/js/research-methods-b/index1920.php).

 The core module material, such as lecture slides, homeworks and datasets can be found on [Blackboard](http://tcd.ie/blackboard).